Heights of Health Finalist at the 2023 & 2024 Houston Chronicle's Best of the Best

 Vitamin A: What Are You Missing?

-minerals vitamins May 02, 2016
+healthy habits May 02, 2016

 The importance of Vitamin D to optimum health and the widespread deficiency crisis has achieved top billing in the past couple of years.
 Another vitamin looms on the horizon as the next superstar, though, and that vitamin is A. Most Americans possibly know Vitamin A as an antioxidant and as an important nutrient for eye health, but this vitamin also plays an invaluable role in gut health.
 Vitamin A is a necessary factor in healthy mucus lining from sinus to lungs to stomach to gut.
 Without a healthy mucus lining, the immune system, the respiratory system, and the digestive system are impaired.
 Vitamin A also plays an important role in skin health.
 Some signs that might warrant concern over low Vitamin A levels are night blindness, cataracts, macular degeneration, hyperkeratosis pillaris (those little white bumps on the back of the upper arms or thighs of 40% of adults), and many skin conditions from acne to eczema.
 Strong levels of Vitamin A are imperative for optimum health and wellness.